colmena/colmena/README.md

 If you want to share your work through a Pull Request, be sure to make it a clean branch (one functionality per PR) and base it off master.

 If you plan on making a big change or replace a core function with something else it is probably best to first open an issue to discuss it with me.
-This will enhance the change of the eventual changes getting merged a lot :)
+This will enhance the chance of the eventual changes getting merged a lot :)

 The API is built with [generator-loopback](https://www.npmjs.org/package/generator-loopback).